 These are keywords composed of very generic keywords, might seem appealing because they’re searched more often than long-tail keywords, however, they’re also a lot more competitive.
 So, unless you’re writing content for a large organization, like Apple or Macy’s, and consumers are likely searching specifically for your product, you don’t want to enter into a sea of competitors with big brands that have even bigger pockets.

 This type of keywords is directly related to your business’s physical location.
-For example, if your business is a bakery in a popular neighborhood in Charlotte, NC, you’ll want to include not only Charlotte, but also the name of that specific neighborhood.
+For example, if your business is a bakery in a popular neighborhood in Houston, TX, you’ll want to include not only Houston, but also the name of that specific neighborhood.
 By doing so, you’re more likely to target visitors in your area rather than across town who may or may not ever make it to your location.

 Avoid Keyword Stuffing